 Conference

 Special Agent Hanko and Commander Ryan DiMarco led Angel into the expansive conference room at Chicago’s FBI Headquarters.
 In the amphitheater seating were about thirty onlookers, mostly FBI employees.
 Special Agent in Charge D’Marcus Mason swept the meeting room for any hidden microphones or security cameras.
-At the bottom was a large meeting table, filled with notables from the Illinois prosecutorial ranks and attendees from the Federal prosecutor's office.
+At the bottom was a large meeting table filled with notables from the Illinois prosecutorial ranks and attendees from the Federal prosecutor's office.
 Superintendent Javion Green represented the Chicago Police, with Ryan and Mac by his side.

-At the end of the table sat Special Agent Carolina Hendon, the FBI Computer Investigative Specialist.
+Special Agent Carolina Hendon, the FBI Computer Investigative Specialist, sat at the end of the table.
 Impeccably dressed in a form-fitting dark blue business suit with a white blouse, only the clip-on name tag indicated her FBI affiliation.
 Her subtle makeup and perfectly coiffed pixie-cut blond hair testified to her understanding that leadership at multiple agencies would be observing her work this day.
-It is a widely-shared rumor that she is first in line for promotion to the FBI Cyber Crime Division Director when the current Director retires in four months.
-On the table, she had set up a workstation similar to Angel’s rig

-One giant wall-mounted display screen showed people from the FBI Cyber Crime Division in the new Chris Wray Building in downtown Washington, DC.
+One giant wall-mounted display screen showed people from the FBI Cyber Crime Division in the new Meuller FBI Building in downtown Washington, DC.
 A group of CIA employees at the Langley, Virginia headquarters appeared on the other screen.

 Hanko ushered Angel into a seat next to John Merrick.
-Carolina, in charge of the meeting, smiled as she faced the woman known as the Chicago Angel.
+In charge of the meeting, Carolina smiled as she faced the woman known as the Chicago Angel.

 “Commander DiMarco, please remove her handcuffs.”